France Travel Guide and Paris Tourist Information www.placesinfrance.com

 The newest bridge called the Pont Charles de Gaulle was completed in the summer of 1996 to accommodate the ever-increasing influx of traffic, especially with the new stadium.

-The Seine, is without a doubt the best-known river in France and travels from Dijon in the Alps, through to Paris, which it cuts in half, and then onto Le Havre, where it meets the English Channel.
+The Seine, is without a doubt the best-known French river in France and travels from Dijon in the Alps, through to Paris, which it cuts in half, and then onto Le Havre, where it meets the English Channel.

 This divide by the River Seine through Paris is what gives the city its distinct, geographic division.
 For instance, the Eiffel Tower and the Musee d'Orsay are on the south bank, whilst the Louvre, Grand Palais, and the Concorde can be found on the north bank.
 In the centre of Paris on the Ile de la Cite in the middle of the Seine River, you will find the Notre Dame Cathedral among other monuments.